 match those used by your health checks.
 For the source IP ranges, make sure to

-If you do not have ingress
+If you don't have ingress

-allow firewall rules that permit the protocol,
+allow firewall rules that permit the health check,

-firewall rule blocks inbound
+deny rule blocks

 Security considerations for probe IP ranges

 Consider the following information when planning health checks and the necessary firewall rules: